miklevin/MikeLev.in/index.md

 ---

 ## Did Somebody Say Rabbit Hole?

+I don't write 📝 because I crave an audience or have products to peddle.
+My words are my compass 🧭, helping me navigate the ever-shifting landscape of technology 💻.
+This digital journal is my sounding board 🔊, a space where ideas echo 🔉 and crystallize 💎.
+With each post, I'm forging a path forward 🛤️, articulating the complex, and holding myself accountable to the journey I've chosen&#151;and practicing my craft 🛠.

 > There once was a Webmaster who wrote
 > And knew not where to keep his next note;